Acrylic125/next-starter-js/base-js/README.md

 1. COPY and name `sample.env.local` to `.env.local` and update the values to match your environment.
 1. Run `npm run dev` to start the development server.
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+1. To try out the endpoints on postman, refer to https://github.com/Acrylic125/nextjs-starter/wiki/Auth0-Postman-Setup-Guide to setup postman.

 ## Removing Starter Code